Parity of $k$-differentials in genus zero and one: Introduction and Statement of Results

 \subsection{Acknowledgements}

 This work was initiated during the $2026$ Joint Mathematics Meetings, where the first author brought Conjecture~\ref{conj} to the attention of the fourth author.
 The authors thank the conference organizers for creating a wonderful, interactive environment.
+The authors thank the referee for helpful comments.

 This paper describes a test case for AxiomProver, an autonomous system that is currently under development.
 The project engineering team is Chris Cummins, GSM, Dejan Grubisic, Leopold Haller, Letong Hong (principal investigator), Andranik Kurghinyan, Kenny Lau, Hugh Leather, Aram Markosyan, Manooshree Patel, Gaurang Pendharkar, Vedant Rathi, Alex Schneidman, Volker Seeker, Shubho Sengupta (principal investigator), Ishan Sinha, Jimmy Xin, and Jujian Zhang.